 QR Code: An image, usually square, that digitally represents a bitcoin public or private key.
 QR codes are similar to barcodes found on physical products and can be scanned by digital cameras on smartphones or computers.

 Signature: A portion of a Bitcoin transaction that proves that the owner of the private key has approved the transaction.

 satoshi: The smallest divisible unit of one bitcoin.
 There are 100 million satoshis (8 decimal places) in one bitcoin.
 One satoshi = 0.0000001 bitcoins.

 Satoshi Nakamoto: Author of the Bitcoin Whitepaper, published in 2008.
 Nakamoto is consider the founder and creator of Bitcoin.
 SHA-256: The specific hash function used in the process of mining to secure bitcoin transactions.

 Transaction: An entry in the blockchain that describes a transfer of bitcoins from address to another.
 Bitcoin transactions may contain several inputs and outputs.
 Abbreviated as 'tx' e.g, Usually, the first tx within a block is the coinbase.

 Transaction Fee: Sometimes called the "miner's fee".
 The transaction fee is an amount of bitcoin included in each transaction by users and collected by miners.
 These fees are used to incentivize miners to add the transaction to a block.
-Bitcoin Cash (BCH) fees are considerably lower than Bitcoin Core (BTC) fees.
+Bitcoin Cash (BCH) fees are considerably lower than Bitcoin (BTC) fees.